gdams/adoptium/content/blog/aqavit-graduation-ceremony/index.md

 ## Opinionated Comments about the Eclipse Foundation release process

-The [Eclipse Foundation release process](https://www.eclipse.org/projects/handbook/#release) looks at best practices for project's to follow to ensure they comply with good governance requirements.
+The [Eclipse Foundation release process](https://www.eclipse.org/projects/handbook/#release) looks at best practices for projects to follow to ensure they comply with good governance requirements.
 A project can graduate out of incubator status when it passes its first Eclipse release review.
 This process is then only required to be revisited on a yearly basis.

 I am not a fan of unnecessary process.
 As a project lead of the AQAvit project, I had been putting off doing what I considered to be some unwelcome extra 'paperwork' imposed upon me by the Eclipse Foundation.
 I had considered the Eclipse Foundation release an arbitrary and disconnected statement about the maturity and readiness of a project, especially given that AQAvit has been actively delivering GitHub releases.